liltran615/Azure-Project-1/README.md

 Only the Jump-box machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:

-Workstation with personal ip through SSH P22
+Workstation with MY personal ip address through SSH P22

-Machines within the network can only be accessed by Jump-box.
+Machines within the network can only be accessed by JUMP-BOX-PROVISOR.

 Which machine did you allow to access your ELK VM?
 JUMP-BOX-PROVISOR